Sarah Everard’s killer Wayne Couzens appears in court charged with flashing offences

 Former Met Officer offers no indication of plea to charges

-Sarah Everard’s killer Wayne Couzens has appeared in court charged with two further flashing offences.
+Sarah Everard’s killer Wayne Couzens has appeared in court to face two allegations of flashing.

+The 49-year-old offered no indication of plea to charges relating to the alleged incidents, which are said to have taken place in June 2015 and November 2020.

+In the first, he is accused of driving through Dover with the lower half of his body undressed, the court heard.

 Register for free to continue reading